 The secret right now, however, is getting started before everyone else.
 Begin supporting health and wellbeing initiatives before your competitors.
 Not only will this help transform the company culture before it's too late, but you can also get ahead of everyone else.

-Take a look at some of the ways to build openness and trust into a healthy workplace of your own.
-From listening more and speaking less to creating company-wide transparency, there are many chances to boost openness and trust.
+Take a look at some of the ways to build openness in the workplace.
+From listening more and speaking less to creating company-wide transparency, there are many chances to boost trust and openness in the workplace.

 Speak less, listen more

 Starting with speaking less and listening more.
 Leaders have a duty of care for the health and wellbeing of employees.
-It’s only when thorough listening takes place that initiatives and strategies can be put in place to support openness and employee trust in the work environment
+It’s only when listening takes place that initiatives and strategies can be adopted to support openness at work.

 For instance, when leadership teams listen to the mental health struggles of their people, they can go about looking for mental health support programmes.
-Seeing action off the back of a conversation can create the biggest boost to employee trust.
+Seeing action off the back of a conversation can create the biggest boost to openness and honesty in the workplace.

 Leaders are there to listen, and by encouraging conversations, especially those that are hard for people, it can shift culture in a positive direction.
 Quite simply, none of the points below can be taken seriously, if leaders aren’t willing to listen.

 Listening more is where all the magic begins.
 If you’re a leader that struggles to listen, try to improve your listening skills before moving on to the next points.
-Let people feel heard and understood, and not only will you see a lift in openness and trust, but you can also build more productive teams.
+Let people feel heard and understood, and not only will you see a lift in trust and openness in the workplace, but you can also build more productive teams.

 Honesty and transparency are key

 When we don’t know or understand something, we naturally assume something negative is likely the outcome or answer/result.
-For instance, your company might be experiencing high turnover, but it could be nothing more than a blip in an impressive 5-year turnover rate.
+For instance, your company might be experiencing high turnover, but it could be nothing more than a blip in an impressive five-year retention rate.

 Regardless, most employees won’t know this, and so the rumours and false accusations begin.
 Like Chinese whispers, redundancy talks spread, the blame of an individual takes shape, and all of a sudden turnover is due to something malicious.

-This is just one example of how a lack of honesty and transparency doesn’t create the healthy workplace you were hoping for.
-Everything from employee benefits, business performance and problems and general concerns should be spoken about honestly and with the truth.
+This is just one example of how a lack of openness and honesty in the workplace doesn’t create the healthy culture you were hoping for.
+Everything from employee benefits, business performance, problems or general concerns should be spoken about honestly and with the truth.

-While many employers fear scaring employees away from their roles, honesty and transparency ensure everyone is on the same page and can fight the upward battle to success together.
+While many employers fear scaring employees away from their roles, openness and honesty in the workplace ensure everyone is on the same page and can fight the upward battle to success together.

-You should also take note when creating an openness around mental health and wellbeing.
+You should also take note when creating trust and honesty around mental health and wellbeing.
 Show your team that you use the cycle-to-work scheme yourself.
 Speak up about your emotions, and how you are dealing with them.

 Of course, you don’t need to reveal everything about your journey and experience, but opening up about how you feel will help people better understand what you are going through.
 And this will reflect in your employees opening up and speaking about how they are dealing with life too.

-Ultimately, it’s your business (or team), and you are the one that wants to build openness and employee trust.
-Leading by example is the best way to introduce new behaviours or traits to create a healthy workplace.
+Ultimately, it’s your business (or team), and you are the one that wants to build trust and openness in the workplace.
+Leading by example is the best way to introduce new (and positive) behaviours or traits

 It’s leadership teams who shoot people down for their ideas and suggestion, who are often left squeezing ideas out of a team too afraid to share their thoughts.
 That is why employee trust is so important, and gratitude can get you there.

-Hopefully, now, you can see exactly what it takes to build openness and employee trust for a positive work environment.
+Hopefully, now, you can see exactly what it takes to build openness in the workplace for a positive environment.
 It’s a combination of things that will transform company culture for the better.
 Each of the tactics above cannot exist alone.
 Making any change to company culture requires team-wide acceptance and ongoing efforts.

-Building a healthy workplace requires a culture of wellbeing at the heart of a business.
+Building openness in the workplace requires a culture of wellbeing at the heart of a business.
 To achieve this, people need to perceive their job as a positive work environment; a place that creates health and happiness in their lives.